 Lassen Peak Scenic Vista

-The Lassen Peak trailhead parking area is also a vista point to admire the Lassen Peak from below.
+The Lassen Peak trailhead parking area is also a vista point from which to admire the Lassen Peak from below.
 This is also where the Lassen Peak trail starts.

 At more than 10,000 feet in elevation, Lassen Peak is one the largest plug dome volcanoes in the world.